manasnarula/expertlights/.ipynb_checkpoints/README-checkpoint.md

-# Expert Lighting

-# Comparative Analysis of Expert and LLM-Generated Presentations
+# Expert Lighting: Comparative Analysis of Expert and LLM-Generated Presentations

 ## Overview